-The project seeks to improve bicycle and pedestrian connectivity on Gorman Street between the Rocky Branch Trail at Ligon Street/Sullivan Drive and the Reedy Creek Trail at Hillsborough Street/Clark Avenue.
-In addition to connecting the trails, the project will also connect North Carolina State University and Meredith College.
+The project's goal was to improve bicycle and pedestrian connectivity on Gorman Street between the Rocky Branch Trail at Ligon Street/Sullivan Drive and the Reedy Creek Trail at Hillsborough Street/Clark Avenue.
+In addition to connecting the trails, the project connects North Carolina State University and Meredith College.
 The project design includes:

 - A two-way separated bicycle facility (also known as a cycle track) on the west side of the Gorman Street bridge over the North Carolina Railroad,